RajatavaMahajan/RajatavaMahajan/README.md

 🌟 I'm a passionate anime lover and a budding developer, combining my love for technology and anime to create amazing projects.

-🚀 Currently, I'm focusing on learning [programming language or technology] and [other relevant skills].
+🚀 Currently, I'm focusing on learning react , next js , express and mysql.

 📚 When I'm not coding, you'll find me watching my favorite anime series, reading manga, or exploring the anime universe.